Amebis/openvpn/doc/man-sections/windows-options.rst

   (default) and :code:`wintun`.
 This is a Windows-only option.
   :code:`wintun`" requires ``--dev tun`` and the OpenVPN process to run elevated, or be invoked using the Interactive Service.

+  The ``--windows-driver wintun`` creates a tun adapter at runtime if none available.
+Use ``--dev-node`` to control the adapter name or GUID.